 Try the Cuban Ice Cream

 You don’t need to burden yourself by going to the foreigner section at the Soviet-era ice cream cathedral Coppelia.
-Be like the locals, or the concrete contractor, and wait your turn in line.
+Be like the locals and wait your turn in line.
 A must taste is“Ensalada” with galletas de polvo.

 Cuban’s Take on Coffee

 Cubans adore coffee.
 When in Cuba, it can be hard to come by the good thing.
 Waking up early morning in Havana, experience coffee on the street by grabbing a shot of espresso from a street vendor: The coffee vendor will pour hot and sweetened coffee from a thermos into a glass.
 Interestingly, you have to it give right back so he can use it for the next customer (after he thoroughly washed it of course!)

 In the morning check out the vendors along the Malecón where you can buy guava pastries or little doughnuts.
 Try some guarapo, a sugarcane drink.
 Don’t forget to taste homemade peanut candy sold by maniseros.
 Other staple street food is fresh juice and fruit shakes do taste refreshing.
 Another must-try is a batido de mamey, a shake made from the Mamey fruit – a tropical fruit that is citrusy with a slight tartness.